 In the world of communications, measurement and evaluation are to be differentiated but at the same time they go hand in hand.

-Recently, international stakeholders under the umbrella of AMEC have been revising and updating the Barcelona Principles.
-The seven basics of communications and PR have been adapted to fit the current business scenario characterized by the digital transformation.
+International stakeholders under the umbrella of AMEC have keep revising and updating the Barcelona Principles.
+The seven basics of communications and PR have lately been adapted to fit the current business scenario characterized by the digital transformation.

 Following, there is a summary of the principles as agreed in 2020: